storagebits/KISSS/README.md

 ![KISSS - Keep It Simple Slide Scanner](https://github.com/storagebits/KISSS/blob/master/images/slidestock.jpg?raw=true)

-You understand now why I needed some automations to accomplish this task :-) .
-It takes about 3 minutes to scan a 50 slides's rack.
+You understand now why I needed some automations to accomplish this task :-)   It takes about 3 minutes to scan a 50 slides's rack.
 With some optimisations (like working exclusively in RAM) it could even take a single minute.
+My goal was to capture those 10'000 slides.
+First to keep all those memories in a safe place and also to have an easy way to watch them.

 ## Hardware components
  - Slide projector with wired remote